November 20, 2025

 • one used more aggressive words like “fight”, the other less aggressive words.

-Speech and Hate Crimes
+Incendiary Speech and Violence

 Kalmoe (2014) finds that “aggressive” and “violent” language increased support for political violence.